paul007pl/VRCNet/README.md

 ## Citation
-If you find our code or paper useful, please cite our paper:
+If you find our code useful, please cite our paper:
 <!-- ```bibtex
 @article{
 }